Climate-based potato planting guide for Cleveland, Ohio

 Main risk: The most common issue here is not climate but management: uneven growth, delayed planting, or harvesting outside the best quality window.

-How Frost Affects Potatoes in Cleveland
+How Frost Affects Planting Dates for Potatoes in Cleveland

 Cleveland usually has about 218 frost-free days, with a typical last spring frost around April 8 and a typical first fall frost around November 12.